 Once provided with safe conduct we flew to Madrid where we met with the other two survivors, Santos Camino and Ignacio Bravo.
 From them we learned the reason for their rescue so much later than ours.
 They had opened the flares’ section too soon and in one of those many rollovers lost them.

 After all the rigorous comprehensive statements, we could finally, each of us, head home.
-I, for my part embarked on Monte Peñalara three months later.
+Three months later I embarked on Monte Peñalara.

 To all, many thanks.

 Those who died